 Octinoxate is a vegan ingredient.
 However, some studies have shown it is harmful to health as well as marine life.
 So, to protect the wildlife and your health, experts recommend mineral sunscreens.

-Remember, sunscreen is one of the most important skincare elements.
+Remember, sunscreen is one of the most important skincare products.
 Do not skip it, even on rainy days.